ruggeri/tech-notes/randos/peripherals/displays.md

   people appear to think this is the best display technology in 2023.
   - It looks like 27" OLED monitors are still relatively uncommon as of Sept 2023.
 I think maybe no Dell monitor is OLED in Sept 2023.
+  - I think OLED is supposed to have the highest _contrast_.
+This is the difference between dark and bright.
+This can give very vibrant tones and colors.
+LCD screens use a backlight which tends to reduce contrast.
+  - Another aspect is _brightness_, measured in _nits_.
+OLED tends to perform worse than LCD in terms of total brightness.
+Brightness can matter when the room itself is not dark, so you need a brighter image.
+  - So some people suggest OLED for darker rooms, and QLED for brighter rooms.
+  - As a practical example, the OLED viewfinder in my A7RV looks way more vibrant than my Dell U2723QE LCD (not QLED) display.
+Might also be the pixel density (very high on viewfinder, but viewed very close...), and maybe total lack of glare (because eyecup).
 - QLED is a new technology from Samsung.
 They improve on the LED backlit LCD panels.
 But it sounds like most people still prefer OLED for TV.
 - For projectors, laser illumination seems to be preferred to bulbs.